 Interprofessional Education Curriculum: Standardized Patient Simulation Program

-The IPE Standardized Patient Simulation program provides UTHealth students an opportunity to participate in up to three unique simulated patient-centered learning activities.
+The CIPC works in collaboration with standardized patient program to provide UTHealth students an opportunity to participate in up to three unique simulated patient-centered learning activities.
 Each learning activity is an opportunity for students at UTHealth to individually and collectively develop patient care and interprofessional teamwork skills.
 These activities consist of monthly inpatient and outpatient standardized patient simulations as well as the option to participate in one of two disaster response simulation drills.

 Participants in the IPE standardized patient simulations are required to complete assignments prior to the simulation.
 On the assigned day, students meet at the McGovern Medical School’s Surgical and Clinical Skills Center (SCSC) to conduct team training and complete the patient encounter portion of the IPE experience.
 Additionally, students have the opportunity to take part in one of the Center’s two disaster response scenarios.
 Each of the disaster drills is designed to provide students with valuable skills and experience to think, adapt, and act appropriately as an interprofessional team during an acute event.
 These interprofessional education (IPE) events are free and open to UTHealth students across our campus.
 For more information contact UTCIPC@uth.tmc.edu.